-On August 20, 2008, Party A and CSI Cells Co., Ltd. (hereinafter referred to as "Party B") signed the Solar Polysilicon Supply Contract and the Solar Silicon Wafer Supply Contract (notes: for these two contracts, the seller contract numbers are "SSC00232" and "SSC00231", respectively; the buyer contract numbers are "CSI-ZN80818-A" and "CSI-ZN80818-B", respectively).
+On August 20, 2008, Party A and CSI Cells Co., Ltd. (hereinafter referred to as "Party B") signed the Solar Polysilicon Supply Contract and the Solar Silicon Wafer Supply Contract (notes: for these two contracts, the seller contract numbers are "CSI-ZN80818-A" and "CSI-ZN80818-B", respectively).
 The aforementioned two contracts are hereinafter collectively referred to as "Original Contracts".
 In addition, CSI Central Solar Power Co., Ltd. (hereinafter referred to as "Party D") and Changshu CSI Advanced Solar Inc. (hereinafter referred to as "Party C") become a part of the "Buyer" in the Solar Polysilicon Supply Contract and the Solar Silicon Wafer Supply Contract and together with Party B, constitute the "Buyer" in these two contracts.